cfchou/hakyll_site/posts/2013-05-12-builder-basics.md

 ---

-Following [the previous post](./2013-05-11-venture-out-on-canbuildfrom.html), I would like to have a really functioning _CanBuildFrom_ instead of a do-nothing one.
-In other words, it should be able to build a collection.
-In the collection library, _CanBuildFrom_ is deeply related to another trait called _Builder_ which is going to be talked about in this article.
+Following [the previous post](./2013-05-11-venture-out-on-canbuildfrom.html), I would like to have a really functioning Q collection instead of a do-nothing one.
+In other words, it should be able to store elements.
+In the collection library, creating a collection to store elements is deeply related to a trait called _Builder_ which is going to be talked about in this article.
 Note that only Builder itself will be discussed here.
 Its relationship to _CanBuildFrom_ will be saved for [another post].

 I'll continue building a _Q_ collection that mimics the collection library, at least cosmetically.
 Some understanding